Inside actor Gal Gadot's living room, Schindler's List survivor inspires generations - ExBulletin

 Celina Karp was eight years old when Germany invaded Poland and Nazi troops overran her hometown of Krakow in 1939.

-Prior to World War II, Irvin and Phyllis Karp had both worked as accountants and maintained a comfortable middle-class lifestyle in their predominantly non-Jewish neighborhood of Krakow.

-According to Celina, the German invasion marked the beginning of a totally unstable life.
-Celinas’ school was closed, and as general fear took hold in the neighborhood, her parents began selling off their valuables.
+Celina Karp was eight years old when Germany invaded Poland and Nazi troops overran her hometown of Krakow in 1939.
 In March 1941, German authorities forced the Karpes and about 16,000 other Jews into what became known as the Krakow Ghetto.

-Before the war, Irvin had worked for a clothing factory which, in 1940, was taken over by the Austrian businessman Julius Madritsch, who Saved by Schindler Celina describes as an exceptionally decent human being.

-Madritsch continued to employ Irvin at the factory and later brought Phyllis on board, which gave the Karps additional resources and a measure of protection against expulsion.
+Before the war, Celina’s father, Irvin, had worked for a clothing factory which was taken over by Austrian businessman Julius Madritsch in 1940.
+Madritsch continued to employ Irvin at the factory and later brought his mother, Phyllis, then Celina on board.

-Irvin and Phyllis were able to bribe a neighbor in the Krakow ghetto to add two years to Celina’s age and thus receive a blue card permit to join her parents at the Madritsch factory during the working day.
-Celina began sewing uniforms as she had done all her life, her mother Phyllis noted in her own testimony from the USC Shoah Foundation Visual History Archive (VHA).

 In 1943, the Nazis liquidated the Krakow ghetto, killing thousands of Jews and sending thousands more to almost certain death in concentration camps.
-The Karps were transported to nearby Plaszow concentration camp, where they were forced to live in the camp barracks but were able to continue working in the relative safety of the Madritsch factory.
-In late 1944, as the war drew to a close, Oskar Schindler came on the scene with a proposal that would change Celina’s life forever.
+The Karps were transported to the nearby Plaszow concentration camp, but they were able to continue working in the relative safety of the Madritsch factory.
+In 1944, Oskar Schindler approached Madritsch, asking for names of people to add to a list of Jews who could come to work at his factory in Czechoslovakia.
+The Karps have been added to Schindler’s List.

-It was around this time that Schindler came to Madritsch and made him a proposal.
-[Schindler] said I was taking my people to Czechoslovakia.
-Why not re-establish a factory in Czechoslovakia?
-Madritsch said he didn’t want to, that he had had enough of it all.
-But then Schindler said I was making a list of people I was taking with me, and because we’re friends, I want you to give me some names of your people.
-And that’s how we ended up on Schindler’s List.
-And that’s how we survived.

-But although they ended up on Schindler’s List, the Karp family’s ordeal was far from over.

-Celina’s father, Irvin, was sent to Schindler’s new factory in Brnnlitz, now Czechoslovakia.
-In the chaos and confusion caused by Russia’s rapid military advance, the transport Schindler had arranged for the women on his list, including Celina and Phyllis, instead took them to Auschwitz.
+Celina’s father was sent to Schindler’s new factory, but transport Schindler had arranged for the women on his list, including Celina and Phyllis, mistakenly took them to Auschwitz.

-In her VHA testimony, Celina describes their arrival at the concentration camp:

-we ended up in Auschwitz in the middle of the night.
-It was a horrible experience.
-The smell of burning flesh, orders being shouted, not knowing where to go, music playing, slush, mud on the road.
-The Germans were barking at us.
-‘Get out’, ‘Get out’, ‘Get out’ of the cattle cars [suddenly] realizing where we were.
-And, you know, the fear that this is the end.

-In Saved by Schindler, Friedricks describes the moment Dr. Josef Mengele, known as the Angel of Death, directed Celina to the left, toward the gas chamber.

-But then, for some reason, Mengele reconsidered and ordered those designated for death to parade before him a second time.
-When it was Celina’s turn to walk past Mengele again, she stopped, looked at him with tears in her eyes, and said in German, Lassen Sie mich (Let me go).
-Remarkably, Mengele directed her to the right and she gathered her clothes and ran out of the building sobbing uncontrollably.

-About five weeks after Celina’s arrival, Oskar Schindler arrived at Auschwitz to secure the release of the women on his list who had been sent there by mistake.
+For five weeks, Celina and her mother lived in unspeakable conditions and narrowly escaped being sent to the gas chambers.
+Then Oskar Schindler arrived at Auschwitz to secure the release of the women on his list.
 Celina and her mother were transported to Brnnlitz, where Celina lived and worked at the Schindlers factory.
-On May 7, 1945, Russian soldiers liberated the region and Celina, then almost 14 years old, finally tasted true freedom.
+On May 7, 1945, Russian soldiers liberated the region.
+Celina was 14 years old.

-Oskar Schindler and Julius Madritsch were later recognized by Yad Vashem as Righteous Among the Nations in honor of how they risked their lives to save Jews during the Holocaust.

 During the event at Gal Gadots, Biniaz emphasized the power of every individual to do good.
 As Gadot wrote in his article:

+At the end of her testimony, Celina looked at me and said: Life is like what you said in your movie “Wonder Woman”, only love can save the world, and this moment will stay with me. for all time. –Gal Gadot

-At the end of her testimony, Celina looked at me and said: Life is like what you said in your wonder woman Movieonly love can save the world, and this moment will stay with me forever.
+At the end of her testimony, Celina looked at me and said: Life is like what you said in your movie “Wonder Woman”, only love can save the world, and this moment will stay with me. for all time.

 |